bmadcode/hak-news-aiadd-1/.ai/story-9.story.md

 6. - [ ] Unsubscribe link in email template updated to use actual unsubscribe endpoint
 7. - [x] Unit tests achieving 80% coverage for new functionality
 8. - [x] E2E tests for subscription management flow
+9. - [ ] Automatic email sending to subscribers when summarize API is called

 ## Subtasks